Redlnn/lemon-new-tab-page/README_en.md

 This project is built with Vue 3 (TypeScript) + Element Plus.

+> [!WARNING]
-> [!NOTE]
+>
-> I haven’t systematically studied HTML / CSS / JS / TS / Vue,
+> 1. I have not systematically studied HTML / CSS / JS / TS / Vue,
-> so code quality may not be high.
-Issues and PRs are welcome.
+>    so the code quality may not be very high.
+> 2. This project contains a large amount of AI-generated code.
+>    Only basic reviews were performed to ensure the functionality works
+>    and that no malicious code is included.
+>    The overall quality/performance may still have issues to some extent —
+>    thank you for your understanding.
+> 3. PRs are welcome.

 ### Build